jiajunchang2002g/Remote-controlled-mapping-robot-CG2111A/README.md

 ## Project Overview

 The robot navigates through an area, detects its surroundings using sensors, and creates a real-time map using SLAM.
-Remote control is achieved securely via TLS, and the system runs on Linux with Robot OS (ROS) managing the control and data communication.
+Remote control is achieved securely via TLS, and the system runs on Linux to manage control and data communication.

 ### Key Features:
 - **SLAM for Mapping**